• Home

 revisiting Curtis images and traveling the Northwest coast camera in hand.

-The black and white show opens to the public on February 23rd.
+The black and white show opened to the public on February 23rd.

-I will also be speaking at a special event on the evening of February 28th.
+I also spoke at a special event on the evening of February 28th.

 Initially the project was to celebrate the 150th anniversary of the birth of Edward S. Curtis.
 Early on, though, the project became and continues to be a celebration of the Native Living Cultures of the Northwest Coast.
 Curtis photographed the Indigenous peoples of North America in the early 1900’s when he and most white people thought these cultures were disappearing.